dmitrdv123/janedoe/README.md

 - payment: need to show balances in blockchain dropdown or in account dropdown in top menu
 - payment: if error happens during convert and pay on payment stage then we need to show that conversion is done and we dont need to convert again
 - account: payment settings page - there is a blink when warning "no blockchains" shown despite it is exist
+- account: AccountServiceImpl.loadPaymentHistory we are loading full history and then cut it.
+Need to load only specific portion from DDB.
+Remove total size.
 - bitcoin: BitcoinUtilsServiceImpl, createTransaction do not add input if amount is less than possible fee for this input
 - aws:
   - aws: make appservice private to access only from api gateway